mig35/Events/README.md

     private AnyClass runTask1(final Event event) throws Exception

 Same as AsyncMethod, but will be executed in UI thread.
-Can be only ONE in all application
+Can be only ONE in all application for one event id (or key)

 # Callback

     private void runTask1(final EventCallback callback)

 Called on UI thread any time when Event state changes.
 Support: start, result, error, finish.
-Can be any count of the callbacks in application, but only one in class.
+Can be any count of the callbacks in application, but only one in class for one event id (or key).

 # Receiver